Located in Karikari Peninsula in the Northland region

 Walk around the coast or relax on the picturesque white sandy beach.

 The campsite is a handy starting point for some family friendly walks.
-Get stunning views from the Fig Tree Track or walk along the Maitai Bay Headland Track.
+Walk along the Maitai Bay Headland Track for scenic views of Waikato Bay and Maitai Bay.
 Take a longer walk from Karikari beach to Rangiputa along the coastal marginal strip via the Karikari Bay Track.

 Enjoy diving, snorkelling and swimming at the beach, a short walk away from the campsite.
 Note: A rahui is in place so fishing is not permitted.